 Calls for Papers

-Last week’s events and announcements can be found here.
+Our previous events and announcements post can be found here.
 If you would like to post an announcement on Opinio Juris, please contact us with a one-paragraph description of your announcement along with hyperlinks to more information.